 The Falcon’s currently play their home games at the Mercedes-Benz Stadium, which opened in time for the start of the 2017 NFL season.
 However, their headquarters and practice facilities are based in Hall County, northeast of Atlanta at the 50-acre site in Flowery Branch.

 All About The Atlanta Falcons

-The Falcons’ first season was in 1966 – and, unsurprisingly, they started out with losing records.
-In their first three seasons, they lost no less than 11 of their 14 games.
+The Falcons’ first season was in 1966 – and, unsurprisingly, they started out with a losing record.
+In each of their first three seasons, they lost no fewer than 11 of their 14 games.
 However, the team started to show some slow improvements in the latter part of the sixties and the early 1970s.
-In 1973, they even posted a 9-5 record with the help of the defence, led by their linebacker Tommy Nobis and Claude Humphrey, their defensive end.
+In 1973, they even posted a 9-5 record with the help of a strong defence, led by their linebacker Tommy Nobis and Claude Humphrey, their defensive end.
 Unfortunately, they narrowly missed out on a playoff spot that year.